 Old Bay is an amazing mix of savory spices and salt that goes as perfectly with the sweet taste of crab meat as it does with drips of melted butter.

-And, despite being most closely associated with Maryland crabs, Old Bay is quite delicious when used in other ways, too.
+And, despite being most closely associated with those blue crabs, Old Bay is quite delicious when used in other ways, too.

 If you haven’t yet tried is sprinkled on a freshly steamed and buttered corn-on-the-cob, then you’re truly missing out!

 Here in Maryland, they’re prepared properly unless the crabs are steamed.